Skin Tear Prevention

 • Use nonadherent dressings on frail skin.

-• Apply skin-protective products (creams, ointments, liquid sealants, and so forth) or a nonadherent wound dressing, such as hydrogel dressing with gauze, as a secondary dressing, silicone, or Telfa-type dressings.
+• Apply skin-protective products (creams, ointments, liquid sealants, etc.) or a nonadherent wound dressing, such as hydrogel dressing with gauze, as a secondary dressing, silicone, or Telfa-type dressings.

 • Use gauze wraps, stockinettes, flexible netting, or other wraps to secure dressings rather than tape.